 You can always add a skill or spell later on in the game if you opt to not customize on creation.
 Adding skills beyond the default skillset could increase the amount of experience needed to attain a new level.
 For first tier characters, taking the default skill set is fine.
-When rerolling into a second tier class, however, the decision to customize becomes more important, depending on whether you want to become a PKer (PlayerKiller) or not.
+When rerolling into a second tier class, however, the decision to customize becomes more important, depending on whether you want to become a Player Killer (Pk) or not.
 You will then be asked to select a default weapon skill.
 Most players recommend choosing 'sword' as your first weapon skill, as they are the most common weapon type available.

 Every character starts here after the creation process.
 The rooms and mobs here are designed to introduce a player to moving, fighting and training/practicing in Waterdeep.
 The first NPC you meet upon creation will give you three options depending on your familiarity with the game: If you are new to Waterdeep or mudding in general, enter 'say I am new to this'.
 If you are familiar with ROT-style muds you may 'say send me to town' to skip the tutorial and jump right into the newbie town.
 If you are a veteran of WD you can simply recall or 'say send me to westbridge' to skip the entire newbie area.
 NOTE: saying "I AM NEW TO THIS" is not the same as saying, "i am new to this" - often the mud prefers lowercase responses to trigger effects.

 Spells and skills are essentially the same, except that spells require mana (magic points) to cast.
 Typing 'practice' will list all the skills and spells that your character currently possesses.
 You'll notice a percentage value next to each entry.
 This is your 'skill' in that ability.
 Typing 'skills' will list all of the skills and spells that you will have and will eventually earn, as your level increases.
 Typing 'spells' will list all of your spells and their associated mana costs.
 There are two ways to increase your skill in any ability: using the skill means there's always a chance that it will 'skill up' and your proficiency with the ability will improve.
 The second way is to use a guild trainer to practice the skill.
-For example, if your sword skill is only 30% and you were to visit a guild trainer and type 'practice sword' then you would expend a 'practice point' to increase your sword skill.
+For example, if your sword skill is only 40% and you were to visit a guild trainer and type 'practice sword' then you would expend a 'practice point' to increase your sword skill.

 See Leveling Equipment.
 Specific equipment is vital to your characters development through the levels by maximizing your stats, HP and mana.
 For first tier characters just starting out, getting all the items from your survival pack and typing 'wear all' will get you started.
 Before you reroll to your second tier race/class it is important to gather some of the equipment listed on the link above so that you can maximize your stats and not use any trains.

 Because the amount of experience you gain for each defeated mob ("mobile" - our language for any mobile thing in the mud) depends on your character level compared to the mob you defeated, finding the right place to 'level' is important.
 If you go someplace where the mobs are much higher level than your character, you'll be killed!
 Likewise, swatting at butterflies won't get you very many experience points, either.
 Another factor that can sway the difference on total xp gained is your alignment, if you are evil (<= -350) and you kill a good mob you will get full xp! but if you are also good (>= 350) you will get less xp!
 You can know weather a mob is good or bad by using the detection spells: detect evil & detect good, or by casting 'know alignment'.

 Everyone has their own pet list of areas they use while leveling.
 Below is a collected list of areas to get you started.
 You'll find your own groove as you level.
 All directions are from Market Square in Westbridge located 6s of Westbridge recall.
 Wait?
 What's 'recall' - it's a command that transports your character to the room titled 'The Temple of Life' in the city of Westbridge.
 It can also be used in combat, to escape a fight you think you cannot win.